tiagoBAmorim/ios-lead-essentials-image-comments-challenge/README.md

 	- Important: Every time you build the project, it'll automatically reformat the modified files with SwiftFormat to maintain the code consistent.

-3) You can develop the platform-agnostic logic in the `EssentialFeed` target using the `macOS` platform to speed up the TDD cycle.

-4) Feel free to organize the 'Image Comments' feature in any way you want in the project.
-You can use the existing projects and targets, or create new ones if you want to.

-	- If you add new projects, make sure to add them to the `EssentialApp` workspace.

-	- If you add new targets, make sure to add them to the `CI_macOS` and `CI_iOS` schemes as needed, so we can run all tests on the CI server.
+3) You need to implement the API, Presentation, UI, and Composition for the Image Comments feature.

+	- API:
+		- Create a Test file: EssentialFeedTests/ImageComments/API/ImageCommentsMapperTests.swift

+		- Create a Prod file: EssentialFeed/ImageComments/API/ImageCommentsMapper.swift

+		- Test-drive the ImageCommentsMapper following the API specs above.
+			- Look at the Feed API tests and implementation as a guide.

+	- Presentation:
+		- Create a Test file: EssentialFeedTests/ImageComments/Presentation/ImageCommentsPresenterTests.swift

+		- Create a Prod file: EssentialFeed/ImageComments/Presentation/ImageCommentsPresenter.swift

+		- Create a strings file: EssentialFeed/ImageComments/Presentation/ImageComments.string

+		- Test-drive the ImageCommentsPresenter following the Presentation specs.
+			- Look at the Feed Presentation tests and implementation as a guide.

+		- Create EssentialFeed/ImageComments/Presentation/ImageCommentsLocalizationTests.swift to ensure the ImageComments.string file supports all localizations in the project.

+	- UI
+		- Create a Test file: EssentialFeediOSTests/ImageComments UI/ImageCommentsSnapshotTests.swift

+		- Create a Prod file: EssentialFeediOS/ImageComments UI/Controllers/ImageCommentCellController.swift

+		- Create a Prod file: EssentialFeediOS/ImageComments UI/Views/ImageComments.storyboard

+		- Test-drive the ImageCommentCellController with snapshot tests following the UI specs.
+			- Look at the Feed UI tests and implementation as a guide.

+	- Comments UI Composer
+ 		- Create a Test file: EssentialAppTests/ImageCommentsUIIntegrationTests.swift

+		- Create a Prod file: EssentialApp/CommentsUIComposer.swift

+		- Test-drive the CommentsUIComposer implementation with integration tests.
+			- Look at the Feed UI integration tests and FeedUIComposer implementation as a guide.

+	- Composition
+ 		- Open the EssentialAppTests/FeedAcceptanceTests.swift

+		- Test-drive the composition with an acceptance test (select an image in the list and check the comments view was shown on screen with the expect comments).
+			- The composition must be implemented in the `SceneDelegate.showComments()` method.

+			- Look at the Feed acceptance tests and implementation as a guide.

-5) You can see/interact with your solution by running the Application on the simulator (or device).
+4) You can see/interact with your solution by running the Application on the simulator (or device).
 	- Switch to the `EssentialApp` scheme and press CMD+R.

-6) Errors should be handled accordingly.
+5) Errors should be handled accordingly.

 	- There shouldn't be *any* `fatalError` in production code.